Story “A LITTLE FLEETING STAR”, by Milcíades Joel Zaragoza Burgos.

 -“Na na na na na.
 Na na.
 Na na.”

-And she accompanied me.
+And she followed my lead.
 We were so overjoyed that I could say we floated, because I really don’t remember of having felt her weight.
 It was as if she belonged to my hug, as if she were the extension of my body, my life.
 She was so ethereal, yet so intense.

 And I didn’t even notice that her father was standing there, watching us and smiling.